JakeSaintG/pokemon_teambuilder/README.md

 - Selectable player icons featuring old heros in the Pokemon games!
 - Name your team!
 -- Don't like that name?
 Rename it!
-- Pick a cool background!
+- Pick a cool background! --All themes have been checked with Spectrum to ensure application visibility with multiple variations of color-blindness.
 - Input your dream Pokemon into the field and watch them appear in your team! --Spelling matters.
 Capitalization and punctuations don't.
 - Your Pokemon's name, image, and stats are visible immediately.
 - You can change the form of your Pokemon! --Galarian?
 Mega?
 Unown X?
 If the Pokemon has it, it's there.